Facilities Planning Resources

 Educational Master Plan

 The Educational Master Plan 2017 – 2022 (EMP) provides a blueprint for the academic future of the Desert Community College District.
-As previously noted, it also provides a foundation for the College’s other planning efforts (facilities, staffing, etc.).
-Although the exercise of planning is a fluid, and at times difficult economic environment may seem overly optimistic, these conditions provide a wonderful opportunity for the District to determine its destiny.
-Through comprehensive, data-informed educational planning, priorities are defined and the course for future activities becomes clear.
+As previously noted, it also provides a foundation for the College’s other planning efforts (facilities, staffing, etc.).Through comprehensive, data-informed educational planning, priorities are defined and the course for future activities becomes clear.
 In planning for today’s opportunities and challenges, the District is in a better position to make decisions that support its priorities.
-The EMP provides a road map that supports innovative, rigorous and engaging educational programs for the future of students, and the communities served by the College.
-These purposes are recognized also by external agency mandates that govern the College, including California Law and regional accreditation.
+The EMP provides a road map that supports innovative, rigorous and engaging educational programs for the future of students, and the communities served by the District.
+These purposes are recognized also by external agency mandates that govern the District, including California Law and regional accreditation.

-Strategic Master Plan 2023 - 2028
+Educational Strategic Master Plan 2023 - 2028

 The Strategic Master Plan aligns with and supports several of the California Community Colleges Chancellor's Office initiatives, including the Vision for Success, Guided Pathways, Student Equity and Achievement, and Call-to-Action to address systemic racism.
-The plan also alings with the Aspen Institute's College Excellence Program for Student Success framework, which represents College of the Desert's commitment to its students' success, community engagement, institutional accountability, equity, and social and economic justice.
+The plan also aligns with the Aspen Institute's College Excellence Program for Student Success framework, which represents College of the Desert's commitment to its students' success, community engagement, institutional accountability, equity, and social and economic justice.

 Measure B